At Carthage, students can major in biology, minor in biology, or earn a teaching licensure in biology.

 Honors in the Major

-Honors in biology requires a 3.5 GPA in biology, honors contracts in two advanced courses in biology, a presentation of an outstanding senior thesis project to the public and a panel of Biology Department faculty, and a formal recommendation from the Biology Department.
+Honors in biology requires a 3.5 GPA in biology, an outstanding written and oral presentation of the Senior Thesis project to the public and a panel of Biology Department faculty, and a formal recommendation from the Biology Department.

 Current students, remember: You should follow the official College Catalog from the year you entered Carthage and work with your advisors and the department chair to ensure all requirements are met.